systemd/systemd/docs/ENVIRONMENT.md

 `systemd-sleep`:

-* `$SYSTEMD_SLEEP_SKIP_FREEZE_USER_SESSIONS` - Takes a boolean.
-When true,
-  `user.slice` will not be frozen during sleep.
-We recommend against using this variable, because it can lead to unexpected behavior.
-This is especially true for systems that use home directory encryption and for `systemd-suspend-then-hibernate.service`.
+* `$SYSTEMD_SLEEP_FREEZE_USER_SESSIONS` - Takes a boolean.
+When true (the default), `user.slice` will be frozen during sleep.
+When false it will not be.
+We recommend against using this variable, because it can lead to undesired behavior, especially for systems that use home directory encryption and for `systemd-suspend-then-hibernate.service`.